-Many of my clients will learn to better understand their emotions and the parts that make up themselves; the self-critic, the people pleaser, the inadequate part, the judge.
-Better understanding of our parts can help us recognize “who” is showing up at any particular moment and making our life’s decisions.
-With these new insights we can begin to listen to and nourish our less-extreme parts and lead from a more effective and authentic self.
+Many of my clients will learn to better understand their emotions and the parts that make up themselves; the inner-critic, the frightened part, the inadequate part, the people pleaser.
+When we gain an understanding of our parts we can begin to recognize “who” is showing up at any particular moment and making our life’s decisions.
+Working with parts provides an opportunity for self-awareness that can lead to a greater sense of joy and a reclaimed sense of wholeness, enabling us to lead from a more confident, empowered, and authentic self.

 My therapy practice is integrative, drawing heavily from Internal Family Systems (IFS), Emotion Focused therapy (EFT), and Attachment and Psychodynamic Theories.
 I integrate Cognitive/Dialectical Behavioral Therapy (CBT and DBT) and Mindfulness based approaches into this base.
 I will work with you to determine an approach that best suits your individual needs.